NeuPhysics/neutrino/docs/collective/linear-stability-analysis.rst

 .. math::
    i \partial_r \delta = M \cdot \delta,

-where :math:`M` is the coefficient matrix that generate the equations we previously derived.
+where :math:`M` is the coefficient matrix that generates the equations we previously derived.
 This procedure can be done by Mathematica.

 .. math::
    i \partial_r \begin{pmatrix}